adambell95/Paberry-s-Peasants-/README.md

 - Avoid images with repetitive features.
 - A good reference image is hard to spot with the human eye.
 Use the arcoreimg tool to get a score between 0 and 100 for each image.
 We recommend a score of at least 75.
 Here are two examples: see website for image

-##### Tips for creating the image database
+##### Optimize Tracking
+- The physical image must occupy 40% of the camera image.
+You can prompt users to fit the physical image in their camera frame with the FitToScan asset.
+See the Augmented Images sample app for an example of this prompt.
+- When an image is initially detected by ARCore, and no expected physical size was specified, its tracking state will be paused.
+This means that ARCore has recognized the image, but has not gathered enough data to estimate its location in 3D space.
+Developers should not use the image's pose and size estimates until the image's tracking state is tracking.

+##### Create Image Database
 - The database stores a compressed representation of the reference images.
 Each image occupies ~6KB.
 - It takes ~30ms to add an image to the database at runtime.
 Add images on a worker thread to avoid blocking the UI thread, or if possible, add images at compile time with the arcoreimg tool.
 - If possible, specify the expected physical size of the image.
 This metadata improves tracking performance, especially for large physical images (over 75cm).
 - Don't keep unused images in the database as there's a slight impact on system performance.

-##### Tips for optimizing tracking
-- The physical image must occupy 40% of the camera image.
-You can prompt users to fit the physical image in their camera frame with the FitToScan asset.
-See the Augmented Images sample app for an example of this prompt.
-- When an image is initially detected by ARCore, and no expected physical size was specified, its tracking state will be paused.
-This means that ARCore has recognized the image, but has not gathered enough data to estimate its location in 3D space.
-Developers should not use the image's pose and size estimates until the image's tracking state is tracking.

-##### Create an image database

 - Each image database can store information for up to 1000 images.
 - There two ways to create an AugmentedImageDatabase:
 - Load a saved image database.
 Then optionally add more reference images.
 - Create a new empty database.
 Then add reference images one at a time.

-##### Load a saved image database
+##### Load Saved Image Database

 - Use ```AugmentedImageDatabase.deserialize()``` to load an existing image database:
 ```java